MultiPoolMiner/MultiPoolMiner/README.txt

 	Use only use fastest miner per algo and device index.
 E.g. if there are 2 or more miners available to mine the same algo, only the fastest will ever be used, the slower ones will also be hidden in the summary screen.

 -ShowPoolBalances
-	Set to 'true' to have the balances of all active pools displayed on the summary screen.
+	Display the balances of all enabled pools (excluding those that are excluded with 'ExcludeMinerName') on the summary screen and in the web GUI.
+	Note: Only balances in BTC are listed, other currencies are currently not supported.

 -ShowPoolBalancesExcludedPools
-	Set to 'true' to have the balances of all pools (including those that are excluded with 'ExcludeMinerName') displayed on the summary screen.
+	Display the balances of all pools (including those that are excluded with 'ExcludeMinerName') on the summary screen and in the web GUI.
+	Note: Only balances in BTC are listed, other currencies are currently not supported.

+-ConfigFile [Path\ConfigFile.txt]
+	The default config file name is '.\default.txt'
+	If the config file does not exist MPM will create a config file with default values.
+If the file name does not have an extension MPM will add .txt file name extension.
+	By default MPM will use the values from the command line.
+If you hardcode config values directly in the config file, then these values will override the command line parameters (see Advanced Configuration).

 SAMPLE USAGE (check "start.bat" file in root folder):